sarangmarath/AI-Ambulance-Navigation/README.md

-# RapidRoute — AI Ambulance Navigation
+# MEDRoute — AI Ambulance Navigation

 An AI-powered emergency ambulance dispatch system that uses the A* Search Algorithm combined with a Random Forest ML model to find the optimal traffic-aware route from an ambulance to a patient in the shortest possible time.